erorus/casc/README.md

 I could not have done this without the documentation at [the WoWDev wiki](https://wowdev.wiki/CASC).
 Thanks to those who contribute there!

+Some BLTE processing details (especially for encrypted blocks) came from [the CASCExplorer project](https://github.com/WoW-Tools/CASCExplorer).

 ## License

 Copyright 2017 Gerard Dombroski